3 days in Lake Mead National Recreation Area & Boulder City

 Visit Hoover Dam

-Start your day by walking across the Hoover Dam for expansive views of the Colorado River and Lake Mead before taking a tour of one of the greatest engineering marvels of the 20th century.
+Start your day by walking across the Hoover Dam for expansive views of the Colorado River and Lake Mead before taking a tour of one of the United States' greatest engineering marvels.

 Learn at the Boulder City Hoover Dam Museum